afognini/Tomography/README.md

 If you use this software in your research, please consider citing it like:

-Tjeerd Fokkens, Andreas Fognini, Val Zwiller The Quantum Tomography Project.
+Tjeerd Fokkens, Andreas Fognini, Val Zwiller Optical Quantum Tomography Code.
 Available at https://github.com/afognini/Tomography/.

 # Authors, Copyright, License